OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 To implement the integrated spam-reporting feature in your add-in, you must configure the [VersionOverridesV1_1](/javascript/api/manifest/versionoverrides-1-1-mail) node of your manifest accordingly.

+- In Outlook on the web and on Mac and in the new Outlook on Windows, an add-in that implements the integrated spam-reporting feature runs in a [browser runtime](../testing/runtimes.md#browser-runtime).
+You must specify the HTML file that references or contains the code to handle the spam-reporting event in the `resid` attribute of the [Runtime](/javascript/api/manifest/runtime) element.
 - In Outlook on Windows, an add-in that implements the integrated spam-reporting feature runs in a [JavaScript-only runtime](../testing/runtimes.md#javascript-only-runtime).
-As such, you must specify the JavaScript file that contains the code to handle the spam-reporting event in the [Override](/javascript/api/manifest/override) child element of the [Runtime](/javascript/api/manifest/runtime) element.
+As such, you must specify the JavaScript file that contains the code to handle the spam-reporting event in the [Override](/javascript/api/manifest/override) child element of the **\<Runtime\>** element.
 - To activate the add-in in the Outlook ribbon and prevent it from appearing at the end of the ribbon or in the overflow section, set the `xsi:type` attribute of the **\<ExtensionPoint\>** element to [ReportPhishingCommandSurface](/javascript/api/manifest/extensionpoint?view=outlook-js-preview&preserve-view=true#reportphishingcommandsurface-preview).
 - To customize the ribbon button and preprocessing dialog, you must define the [ReportPhishingCustomization](/javascript/api/manifest/reportphishingcustomization?view=outlook-js-preview&preserve-view=true) node.
   - A user reports an unsolicited message through the add-in's button in the ribbon.
 To configure the ribbon button, set the `xsi:type` attribute of the [Control](/javascript/api/manifest/control-button) element to `Button`.
 Then, set the `xsi:type` attribute of the [Action](/javascript/api/manifest/action) child element to `ExecuteFunction` and specify the name of the spam-reporting event handler in its **\<FunctionName\>** child element.
 A spam-reporting add-in can only implement [function commands](../design/add-in-commands.md#types-of-add-in-commands).

+    The following is an example of how the button of a spam-reporting add-in appears on the ribbon of the Outlook client on Windows.
+The ribbon UI may vary depending on the platform the user's Outlook client is running on.

     :::image type="content" source="../images/outlook-spam-ribbon-button.png" alt-text="A sample ribbon button of a spam-reporting add-in.":::